naoTimesdev/ndiscord.py/docs/api.rst

         The guild event is public and can be seen from discovery.

-    .. attribute:: guild_only
+    .. attribute:: members_only

-        The guild event is private and can only be seen if user is a member of the guild.
+        The guild event is only visible and can only be joined by the members of the guild

 Async Iterator